showclosetabbutton/showclosetabbutton.github.io/README.md

 Show Close Tab Button is an open-source MIT-licensed browser extension designed to show a close button on each active tab to close it.
 You can close the current tab with a simple click of a button.It doesn't show ads and doesn't send user's data.

 <img src="images/screenshot.png" alt="Logo">
+<p>The developer of this add-on kindly invites you to support its ongoing development by considering a small contribution.<a href="https://paypal.me/zhihaushiu">♥ Contribute</a>)</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>